lrepneb/lrepneb/README.md

 - 💼 Personal and professional experience in full-stack, software and platform engineering, with a focus on scalable, well-documented solutions.
 - 🔭 Currently exploring the intersection of technology, design, and social impact, focusing on how values can be intentionally embedded in technology to promote positive societal change.
-- 🎓 Pursuing an BS in Information Science at Cornell University, expected graduation in May 2025.
+- 🎓 Recently graduated with a BS in Information Science from Cornell University.
 - 💡 Passionate about user-centered design and creating technologies people actually want to use.
 - 🌍 Working towards impactful software that empowers the individual.